twrackers/StateMachine-library/README.md

 ## NOTE 2
 The timing behavior above has now been fixed.
 ## NOTE 3
 High-precision (microseconds vs milliseconds) timing is now supported.
+An optional boolean parameter _hires_ to the constructor causes the StateMachine to select between using _millis()_ or _micros()_ to get the system time.
+This also sets the units of the next time to update and the update interval to match the resolution of the clock function being used.